 Estimates of reinsurance and other recoveries receivable are also computed using the above methods.
-In addition, the recoverability of these assets is assessed on a periodic basis to ensure that the balance is reflective of the amounts that will ultimately be received, taking into consideration factors such as counterparty and credit risk.
-Impairment is recognised where there is objective evidence that the Company may not receive amounts due to it and these amounts can be reliably measured.
-Impairment is measured as the difference between the carrying amount and present value of estimated future cash flows.
+In addition, the recoverability of these assets is assessed on a periodic basis to ensure that the balance is reflective of the amounts that will ultimately be received, taking into consideration factors such as credit risk.
+Details of the uncertainties that exist in measuring reinsurance recoveries arising from the Canterbury earthquakes are explained in Note 16.1